talkable/talkable-docs/source/advanced_features/customer_service_portal/terminology.rst

 - **Given**: the reward was paid to the person but Talkable does not have information as to whether it was used or not.
   Most likely it was not yet used.

+- **Voided**: the reward was voided because the referral was voided by a user manually.

 - **Blocked/No reward**: there was no reward created either because the associated referral was blocked according to Fraud Settings or because of other reasons: incentive criteria has blocked it, or the person was blacklisted.